Astro-Sean/autophot/docs/source/autophot_instructions.rst

 .. note::

-   These commands focus on settings when dealing with the Point spread fitting photometry package.
+   These commands focus on settings when dealing with the ooint spread fitting (PSF) photometry package.